This website is the property of Peripass NV.

 9.1.5.
 Right to erasure of your personal data

 You have a right to erasure of your personal data.
-On the basis of this, when you no longer wish to maintain a relationship with Behind the Buttons, you can ask us to stop using your personal data.
+On the basis of this, when you no longer wish to maintain a relationship with Peripass, you can ask us to stop using your personal data.

 However, we may keep personal data that are required for probative purposes.
 Under this right of removal, you also have the right to ask us at any time to stop using personal data of yours that are processed on the basis of your consent or our legitimate interest.
 On account of the company’s legitimate interests we may continue to process your personal data after having weighed up your interests against ours, unless you decide to bring the relationship with us to an end.